ishaanpilar/BambuLab-StatusBar-LED/README.md

-# Print Status & Progress Bar  ESP32 + WS2812
+# Print Status & Progress Bar  ESP32 + WS2812 For Bambu Lab Printers

 A compact print progress bar and integrated purge-line holder for 3D printers.
 Real-time visual feedback (download, preheat, printing, errors) powered by an ESP32 and a WS2812 LED strip.
 Single-piece print — optimized for speed and material efficiency.